mendixlabs/mendix-native-segmented-progressbar/README.md

 - When using Scenario 2 (Objects), you can define an onClick Action for a segment.
 The mendix object will be passed on as an input parameter.

+### UI

+- You can set the rendering of the progress bar to either horizontal or vertical.
 ## Styling

 Styling is done in normal [Mendix Native Styling](https://docs.mendix.com/refguide/native-styling-refguide) procedures.